 Different types of coffee contain varying amounts of caffeine.
 The following list summarizes the caffeine content of some of the most common types of coffee.

 An 8-oz cup of brewed coffee typically contains

 Brewed coffee involves brewing ground coffee beans in hot water.
 This mixture usually sits in a paper, metal, or plastic filter that separates the coffee grounds from the brewed liquid.

 People can make brewed coffee in a variety of ways, such as using a filter, a percolator, or a French press.

-A 2017 study found that a 12-oz cup of cold brew coffee can contain between 153 mg and 238 mg of caffeine.
+A 2017 study found that a 12-oz cup of cold brew coffee can contain between 153–238 mg of caffeine.

 Making this type of coffee involves adding hot water to instant coffee powder or granules.

+Making espresso coffee involves the use of a machine or stovetop moka pot.
 Espresso serving sizes are generally much smaller than those of brewed coffee.